How to Create Your Website with TYPO3 (Brand Examples)

 What Is TYPO3 and Who Uses It?

-Many companies choose TYPO3 because it supports multiple languages, manages many websites from one place and can grow as their needs grow.
+Many companies choose TYPO3.
+It supports multiple languages and manages many websites from one location.
+TYPO3 can grow with your needs.
 The system is modular, so you can add more features as needed.

-TYPO3 is often used for websites of universities, government agencies, non-profit organizations and global companies.
-These users rely on TYPO3 to manage large amounts of content, keep things organized and allow visitors and editors to work smoothly.
+TYPO3 is often used for websites of universities, government agencies, non-profit organizations, and global companies.
+These users utilize TYPO3 to manage a large amount of content.
+It helps to create order, allowing visitors and editors to work efficiently.

 Planning Your TYPO3 Website

-Planning is the key to the success of a TYPO3 website.
-Start by defining clear goals: What do you want to achieve with your website?
-Then determine your target audience in order to adapt the content and design to their needs.
+Planning is the key to a successful website.
+Begin by defining clear goals: What do you want to achieve with your website?
+Then determine your target audience in order to tailor the content and design to their needs.

 Organize your content logically.
-Think about how visitors navigate through the website and how your pages are linked to each other.
-Choose the right TYPO3 edition depending on project size and needs.
+Think about how visitors will navigate the website and how your pages are connected.
+Choose the right edition depending on the size of your project and your needs.

 Installing TYPO3